-""Utility [installations, Types A and B," means uses or structures, including all facilities, devices, equipment, or transmission lines, used directly in the distribution of utility services, such as water, gas, electricity, telecommunications other than broadcasting antennas, and refuse collection other than facilities included under waste disposal and processing.
+"Utility [Installations, Types A and B. Uses or structures, including all facilities, devices, equipment, or transmission lines, used directly in the distribution of utility services, such as water, gas, electricity, telecommunications other than broadcasting antennas, and refuse collection other than facilities included under waste disposal and processing.
 A utility installation may be publicly or privately owned and does not include wind machines, which are defined separately.
-Also not included are: cesspools, individual household septic tank systems, individual household aerobic units, and individual water supplies.

-Also not included are private temporary sewage treatment plants which are allowed as an accessory use in all zoning districts, provided such use is approved by the director.
+Also not included are: cesspools; individual household septic tank systems; individual household aerobic units; and individual water supplies.
+Also not included are private temporary sewage treatment plants that are allowed as an accessory use in all zoning districts; provided that such use is approved by the director.
 These uses so approved shall be permitted notwithstanding the location on a noncontiguous lot or in another zoning district of the principal use or uses served by the plant, and subdivision (1) of the definition of accessory use shall be inapplicable.

-A utility installation includes accessory uses and structures directly associated with the distribution of the utility service, such as, but not limited to: accessory antennas, maintenance, repair, equipment, and machine rooms; tool sheds; generators and calibration equipment; and accessory offices.
+A utility installation includes accessory uses and structures directly associated with the distribution of the utility service, including but not limited to: accessory antennas, maintenance, repair, equipment, and machine rooms; tool sheds; generators and calibration equipment; and accessory offices.
 Offices permitted as accessory to a utility installation shall be directly associated with the distribution of the utility service, and not principally function as a business or executive center for the utility operation.

-Type A utility installations are those with minor impact on adjacent land uses and typically include: 46 kilovolt transmission substations, vaults, water wells and tanks and distribution equipment, sewage pump stations, telecommunications antennas (except as provided in the paragraph below on Type B utility installations), and other similar uses.

-Type B utility installations are those with potential major impact, by virtue of their appearance, noise, size, traffic generation or other operational characteristics.
+- (1) Utility Installations, Types A. Those installations with minor impact on adjacent land uses and typically include: 46 kilovolt transmission substations, vaults, water wells and tanks and distribution equipment, sewage pump stations, telecommunications antennas (except as provided in the definition of Type B utility installations), and other similar uses. - Utility Installations, Types B. Those installations with potential major impact, by virtue of their appearance, noise, size, traffic generation, or other operational characteristics.
 Typical Type B uses include: 138 kilovolt transmission substations, power generating plants, base yards, and other similar major facilities.
-Also included as Type B uses are transmitting antennas in country, residential, A-1, or AMX-1 districts, and freestanding antenna structures.], small" means utility infrastructure that primarily provides onsite utility services to a single residential, commercial, or industrial site, or a neighborhood at a facility with no staff or crew, and has minimal impacts on surrounding areas.
+Also included as Type B uses are transmitting antennas in country, residential, A-1, or AMX-1 districts, and freestanding antenna structures.], Small.
+Utility infrastructure that primarily provides onsite utility services to a single residential, commercial, or industrial site, or a neighborhood at a facility with no staff or crew, and has minimal impacts on surrounding areas.
 The term includes but is not limited to geothermal, wind, and solar energy generation with supporting storage, control, and electrical equipment; stormwater retention or detention; aeration and septic systems; drainage systems; and water supply wells and water tanks.
 The term also includes nongeneration energy installations with minor impacts on adjacent land uses, such as 46 kilovolt or lower voltage electrical substations, vaults, distribution equipment, and accessory telecommunication antennas to support these installations, minor residential gas infrastructure, and other similar uses.

-"Utility, medium" means utility infrastructure that primarily provides onsite utility services to a single commercial or industrial site, or to a neighborhood.
+"Utility, Medium.
+Utility infrastructure that primarily provides onsite utility services to a single commercial or industrial site, or to a neighborhood.
 The term includes nongeneration energy installations with potential impact on adjacent land uses, by virtue of appearance, noise, size, traffic generation, or other operational characteristics, including 138 kilovolt transmission substations, and base yards.
-The term also includes solar energy generation facilities that are not considered small utilities; wind energy generation facilities; energy storage, control, and electrical equipment; stormwater retention or detention; private water and wastewater pump stations or lift stations; drainage systems; or private water towers.
+The term also includes solar energy generation facilities that are not considered small utilities; wind energy generation facilities; energy storage, control, and electrical equipment; stormwater retention or detention; private water and wastewater pump stations or lift stations; drainage systems; or private water towers."

-"Utility, large" means utility infrastructure that primarily provides regional offsite services to multiple neighborhoods.
+"Utility, Large.
+Utility infrastructure that primarily provides regional offsite services to multiple neighborhoods.
 The term includes energy generation facilities, supporting storage, and any generation capacity over 5 megawatts, and utility scale wind energy generation facilities with a rated capacity of 100 kilowatts or more."